bio3d-vision/bio3d-vision.github.io/platelet-description.md

 - **24-images.tif**, a 24x800x800 SBF-SEM image saved as a grayscale TIF.

 ## Label files

+Label data can be stored in image-based or text-based formats.
+Image files are better for visualization and image manipulation with GUIs, while text files are better for use with scripting.
+For its labels, **platelet-em** dataset uses TIF-formatted image files and JSON-formatted text files.

+---

+### TIF format

 Label TIF files assign a color to each voxel in a corresponding image file.
 The colors correspond to labels, either object classes for semantic labels or unique object ids for instance labels.